Designing a Web3 Game

-Good model: game server is source of truth for gameplay, blockchain is source of truth for ownership and economy.
-Synchronization happens at defined checkpoints.
+A good model: the game server is the source of truth for gameplay, the blockchain is the source of truth for ownership and economy.
+Synchronization occurs at defined checkpoints.

 Game Client (Unity/Unreal/Web)